Who qualifies for free school transport?

 Secondary church aided schools

-- the school is between 2 and 15 miles and
+the school is between 2 and 15 miles away

-Your child may qualify for free or part-funded transport if:
+Your child may qualify for travel assistance if:

 If you are unsure, contact the Admissions and Transport Team to see if you qualify.